the-senior-dev/sm_solid_js/README.md

 To illustrate this we will use `classes` for our products and move the relevant logic to class methods.

-1. Before we start, checkout on the following branch:
+1. Before we start, check out the following branch:

 ```bash
 git checkout liskow_substitution_principle_start
 ```

-2. Run the tests so see the violation of the `LSP`:
+2. Run the tests to see the violation of the `LSP`:

 ```bash
 npm test
 ```

 You should see something like this:
 ![liskov-test](docs/task_3/tests_liskov.png)

 #### ⚠️ Violation of **Liskov Substitution**:

 > `GiftProduct` cannot be used in the code instead of its parent class(super object) because it will result in errors thrown when the `calculateTotalPriceWithTax` method is called.

 3. Fix the violation of `LSP`.
 We can do this in two different ways:

-  - make sure the child does not break any behaivour of the parent
+- make sure the child does not break any behavior of the parent
 - prefer **Composition over Inheritance** to keep `inheritance chains` small

-Before we head to the solution, go to [src/priceModule/domain](src/priceModule/domain) and checkout our new `classes`:
+Before we head to the solution, go to [src/priceModule/domain](src/priceModule/domain) and check out our new `classes`:

 ```typescript
 // Product Class
 export class Product {